gernotf/java-tech-task/COMMENT_ON_WORK_DONE.md

 ## What have I done?
 Within the timebox of 2 hours I changed the following:
-- corrected found errors/bugs
+- corrected found errors/bugs (one not found, see below)
-- I could not correct the bug in the Criteria API logic to exclude all Recipes with Ingredients with useBy lower than the requested date, need more time to research as I have not used Criteria API and Predicate together with Many-To-Many-relations.
-- refactor code according to code quality / practices, including removed some configuration-by-convention uses (table and column names), as one should not always rely on that it works on every environment/platform
+- refactoring of the code according to code quality / practices, including removed some configuration-by-convention uses (table and column names), as one should not always rely on that it works on every environment/platform
 - re-ordered package/class structure
 - added LunchControllerTest (as @SpringBootTest)
 - added a strategy RecipeSortingStrategy for sorting the Recipes, called by LunchService